FNaF World: Gameplay

+An example of turn-based battle in FNaF World, showing a random encounter of the enemies.

-FNaF World is a role-playing game featuring two modes: Adventure and Fixed Party.
-It also has two difficulty levels to choose from, Normal and Hard.
-The player starts by choosing two parties consisting of four characters each.
+FNaF World is a role-playing game.
+The player takes control of the characters from the Five Nights at Freddy's series.
+They starts by choosing two parties consisting of four characters each.
 The starter characters can all be swapped in and out of the party.
-As the player continues, they collect more characters to place in their party, with there being 40 characters available in total from across the first four games.
-Along the way, a character known as Fredbear will give the player tips on what to do next.
-These tips frequently break the fourth wall due to Fredbear's seeming awareness of the situation he is placed in.
+As the player continues, they collect more characters to place in their party, with 48 characters being in total.
 The gameplay consists of exploring the game world and accessing new areas.
-Once new areas are revealed and a special button is pressed in them, the player can teleport between each area through an overworld map.
-Many enemy characters can be found throughout the game, each exclusive to their own area, which can be battled with.
-Upon defeating an enemy, the player will gain experience points and "Faz Tokens", which are used to buy upgrades such as "bytes" to aid the player during the game.

 The battles consist of turn-based random encounters, with several boss battles.
 For each turn, the player is given choices for each character and must choose one of their three commands, which differ depending on the characters.
-The commands have different color tags and have different impacts, including healing the team (pink), providing status buffs (white), single-target attacks (orange), area attacks (red), poisonous attacks (green), and possible instant-kill attacks (black), among others.
-Once a turn is used, the player has to wait for some time until the next turn begins.
-The player can also swap the current party with the reserve at any time.
-After each battle, all characters, including those who may have been knocked out, are restored to full health.
+The commands have different color tags and have different impacts, including healing the team, providing status buffs, single-target attacks, area attacks, poisonous attacks, instant-kill attacks etc. The player can also swap the current party during a battle at any time.